 By early November, students are notified about the results of the language test.

 - Students who pass the language test are invited to apply to the IUHPFL.
 Invitations to apply to the IUHPFL are communicated via e-mail correspondence from the IUHPFL office.
 Before beginning the application process, students are encouraged to take the IUHPFL Self-Evaluation to see if the Program is the right study abroad experience for them.

 - All materials for the student’s personal application must be received by the December deadline.
-Students may want to review specific Program dates on the Program Checklist for Students.
+Students may want to review specific Program dates on the Program Schedule.
 Note: Only students who received an e-mail invitation may apply to the Program.
 Whether or not a student is invited to apply depends on if s/he passed the language test.

 - The IUHPFL selection committee uses a detailed rubric to evaluate each candidate for the Program.
 The rubric includes subsections dedicated to assess language test scores, official school transcripts, the personal application as well as confidential appraisals from teachers and non-related adults.